chemprop/chemprop/docs/source/tutorial/cli/index.rst

 * :ref:`hpopt`
 * :ref:`fingerprint`

-The following features are not yet implemented, but may be included in a future release:
+The following features are not yet implemented, but will be included in a future release:

 * ``interpret``: Interpret model predictions.